lynceuslq/some_useful_scripts/README.md

 2. easy-mcl-from-blast.h
-- how to apply Markov Clustering Algorithm on a gorup of sequences based on blast results
+- apply Markov Clustering Algorithm on a gorup of sequences based on blast results

 3. diamond_align.work.sh